 Meaning: An opportunity in hand, currently, is better than a prospect in the future, because time never repeats itself.

-Example: The detective apprehended 3 criminals and saw other one running but didn’t chase him, because she knew A bird in one hand is better than two in the bush.
+Example: The detective apprehended 3 criminals and saw another one running but didn’t chase him, because she knew a bird in one hand was better than two in the bush.

 3. Chip off the old block

-Meaning: That a person is similar in behaviour or actions like his parents.
+Meaning: A person is similar in behaviour or actions to his parents.

 Example: When grandmother saw her grandson collecting coins like her son used to do, she knew he was a Chip off the old block.